hvhoang/gwt-angular/README.md

-gwt-angular provides a GWT wrapper around AngularJS, so that the controller component of AngularJS can be written in Java language, in a manner that is more natural to a programmer with little background in JavaScript but come with more experience in Java.
+gwt-angular provides a GWT wrapper around AngularJS, so that the controller component of AngularJS can be written in Java language, in a manner that is more natural to a programmer with little background in JavaScript but come with more experience in Java. gwt-angular aims to bridge the gap in paradigm.

-The purpose of gwt-angular is to introduce a clear separation between the view and controller.
+The purpose of gwt-angular is to introduce a clear separation between the view and controller for GWT developers, which has been a challenge.
 The views are intended to be written in HTML/CSS, and, as such, gwt-angular does not provide any view components (i.e. widgets) in Java.
 The users are  encouraged to explorer various HTML based view frameworks.
-(The demo application gwt-angular-demo uses Twitter's Bootstrap.)

 GWT
 	http://www.gwtproject.org